officialdarksheao/officialdarksheao.github.io/guides/manjaro_on_hyperv.md

 ![2 to the power of 6](/images/guides/manjaro_on_hyperv/14.jpg)

-I already have the < INSERT MANJARO EDITION I GOT WORKING HERE > iso ready to go, so I select that for the installation media.
+I already have the manjaro-xfce-20.0.3-200606-linux56 iso ready to go, so I select that for the installation media.
 This will insert the iso (virtual dvd) into the VM's virtual dvd drive.

 ![Less is more](/images/guides/manjaro_on_hyperv/15.jpg)